padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 var burnDate = ee.ImageCollection.fromImages(years.map(f2FindBurnDate))
 ```

 Now that we have all the images with distinct burn dates in a collection, it is time to visualise this to see EDS and LSD fires.
 EDS fires would be displayed with light colours and the LDS fires would be dark colours.
-To achieve this in a more intuitive way, the entire palette module would be required to select an appropriate colour group to use.
+To achieve this in a more intuitive way, the entire palette module in Earth Engine would be required to select an appropriate colour group to use.
 You can read more about the colour palette used in EE [here](https://github.com/gee-community/ee-palettes).
 The code below sets up the visualisation parameters and is applied to visualise the data.

 ```JavaScript